ansible/ansible/README.md

 Playbooks
 =========

-Playbooks are particularly awesome.
-Playbooks can batch ansible commands together, and can even fire off triggers when certain commands report changes.
+Playbooks are a completely different way to use ansible and are particularly awesome.

 They are the basis for a really simple configuration management system, unlike any that already exist, and one that is very well suited to deploying complex multi-machine applications.

-An example showing just once pattern in a playbook is below.
-Playbooks can contain multple patterns in a single file.
+An example showing a small playbook:

     ---
     - pattern: 'webservers*'